R-Owino/100DaysofALXSE/Day 16-18/Calculate Complexity.md

 </p>

 ### Big-O notation
-<p>This is where the main focus lies because it represents the maximum number of steps taken by an algorithm to solve a problem.</p>
+<p>This is where the main focus lies because it represents the maximum number of steps taken by an algorithm to solve a problem.
+Basically it represents the upper bound of the time taken by an algorithm to complete based on the size of the input.
+It is an approximation meant to describe the scaling of the algorithm and not the exact time taken.</p>

 <p>Time and space complexities of an algorithm are calculated by counting the number of statements the program has to execute.</p>